Usman Nurmagomedov: Bellator MMA

 In his stateside and Bellator debut on April 2, 2021, at Bellator 255, Nurmagomedov fought Mike Hamel.
 Primarily using his significant reach advantage, Usman focused on throwing kicks and not letting Hamel get into range.
 At times when Hamel did close the distance, Nurmagomedov took the fight to the ground.
 He won the fight via Unanimous Decision.

 In his second fight for Bellator on July 31, 2021, at Bellator 263, Nurmagomedov faced Luis "Manny" Muro.
 After landing a successful knee that caused Muro to fall to the floor, Nurmagomedov followed through with hammerfists causing the referee to stop the fight in round 1.

-Usman's next fight was at Bellator 269 on October 23, 2021, where he faced Patrik Pietilä at a catchweight bout at 160 lbs.
+Nurmagomedov's next fight was at Bellator 269 on October 23, 2021, where he faced Patrik Pietilä at a catchweight bout at 160 lbs.
 After using his kicks from a distance, Nurmagomedov took the fight to the ground once Pietila closed the distance.
 Taking his back, Nurmagomedov locked in a rear-naked choke, and won the fight by submission in the first round.

 Nurmagomedov then faced Chris Gonzalez on July 22, 2022, at Bellator 283.
 After tripping Gonzalez, Usman locked in a guillotine choke and got the tap.
 He won the fight via Submission in the first round.

 Bellator lightweight champion

-Usman faced Patricky Pitbull for the Bellator Lightweight World Championship at Bellator 288 on November 18, 2022.
+Nurmagomedov faced Patricky Pitbull for the Bellator Lightweight World Championship at Bellator 288 on November 18, 2022.
 He defeated him in dominant fashion, winning the belt and the bout via unanimous decision.